Galliformes: List of major taxa

 The relationships of many pheasants and partridges were formerly very badly resolved and much confounded by adaptive radiation (in the former) and convergent evolution (in the latter).
-Thus, the bulk of the Phasianidae was alternatively be treated as a single subfamily Phasianinae.
+Thus, the bulk of the Phasianidae was alternatively treated as a single subfamily Phasianinae.
 The grouse, turkeys, true pheasants, etc., would then become tribes of this subfamily, similar to how the Coturnicinae are commonly split into a quail and a spurfowl tribe.
 In 2021, Kimball et al. found the family to comprise three distinct subfamilies, with two containing multiple genera; these results were followed by the International Ornithological Congress.

 The partridge of Europe is not closely related to other partridge-like Galliformes, as already indicated by its sexually dimorphic coloration and possession of more than 14 rectrices, traits it shares with the other advanced phasianids.
 However, among these its relationships are obscure; it is unclear whether it is closer to the turkeys or to certain short-tailed pheasants like Ithaginis, Lophophorus, Pucrasia, and Tragopan.
 In 2021, Kimball et al. found it to belong to the subfamily Phasianini, alongside the true pheasants.